sirpan/ComplexDnet/README.md

 - [User guide](#User_guide)
 # Overview

-Non-alcoholic steatohepatitis (NASH) is a severe form of non-alcoholic fatty liver disease (NAFLD), which is becoming an increasingly prevalent global health issue.
-Despite ongoing research, effective treatments for NASH remain scarce due to its complex pathogenesis and poorly understood mechanisms.
-In this study, we developed NASH-predictor, a novel network-based approach that integrates gene expression data and protein-protein interaction networks to identify potential therapeutic targets for NASH.
-Our method led to the identification of RORγt as a critical target in NASH.
-We then screened natural compounds and identified Panaxtriol (PXT) from ginseng as a promising candidate.
-Experimental validation showed that PXT effectively inhibits RORγt and alleviates liver fibrosis in animal models, demonstrating its potential as a therapeutic agent for NASH.
-These results not only highlight the therapeutic potential of PXT, but also underscore the value of network-based strategies in advancing treatment options for complex diseases like NASH.
+The intricate pathogenesis of complex diseases poses formidable challenges for target and drug discovery, particularly in disorders like non-alcoholic steatohepatitis (NASH) where cross-talking multi-system induced insufficient efficacy of treatment.
+Here, we present ComplexDnet—a first-in-class AI-driven framework integrating transcriptomic data, protein-protein (PPI) network to prioritize targets and decode mechanisms.
+Unlike conventional PPI-centric approaches, ComplexDnet establishes a transcriptome-driven framework that identifies different types of complex disease novel targets, achieving average 77.63% recall in eight types of cancer target identification, surpassing traditional differential gene (DEG) analysis by ~20%.
+Then we apply ComplexDnet in NASH and revealing RORγt as a central regulator of NASH-associated inflammatory and fibrotic cascades.
+Leveraging this finding, we conducted a network-based VS on RORγt, and 28 compounds were selected for experimental validation.
+In a high-throughout RORγt-GAL4 luciferase reporter screen, panaxatriol (PXT) was identified as a novel, direct RORγt inhibitor (IC50=0.01 µM).
+The 2.8 Å resolution X-ray structure of the RORγt-PXT complex confirmed PXT acts as an inverse agonist.
+Given RORγt's role in NASH-driven liver fibrosis, we evaluated PXT in mouse liver fibrosis models, where it significantly attenuated collagen deposition and inflammatory responses.
+Critically, we packaged this pipeline into an open-source software (https://github.com/sirpan/ComplexDnet ), achieving higher hit rates and speed than random screening in target identification.
+ComplexDnet provides a AI-driven framework for NASH therapeutic strategy discovery, with a transferable framework for multi-disease treatment optimization.

 # Repo Contents

-- [code](./code): source code of NASHnet for the following four cases in the paper.
+- [code](./code): source code of ComplexDnet for the following four cases in the paper.
      - [Finder](./code/Finder): source code for the Finder (FInding key players in complex Networks through DEep Reinforcement learning).
      - [GAPR](./code/GAPR): source code for the GAPR (greedy articulation points removal).
      - [WGCNA](./code/WGCNA): source code for WGCNA (Weighted Gene Co-expression Network Analysis).